databricks-industry-solutions/image-recipe-recommender/backend/Readme.md

 ## Instructions

+### To run this locally

+Install Docker Desktop on your machine

 Download the files of this repo to your local environment cd into the root directory i.e. backend.
 Then run the two followong commands at the terminal